KiumbaNickson/Automated-Conveyor-Sorting-and-Batching-Ladder-Circuit/README.md

-# Automated Conveyor Checkweigher and Batching System
+# Automated Conveyor Sorting and Batching System

 An IEC 61131-3 compliant PLC program written in Ladder Diagram (LD) for an automated conveyor system.
 The system performs real-time weight checks, pneumatically rejects out-of-spec products, and tracks batch quantities with automated reset cycles.